 - If you have added any new drawings, just drag them into tvCAD’s drawing list from Explorer

-- Click the big green Excel button (it’s actually Green-for-“GO”)
+- Click the big green Excel button (I made it green-for-“GO”)

 - uh, that’s it.
 That’s all there is to it.
 Excel will open with your cable schedule in a few seconds.
 For a few hundred cables it takes less than 3 seconds.

 tvCAD is for those of you who do their own CAD drawings (system wiring diagrams for Broadcast, IT, Production Houses, Radio Stations, AV facilities etc.) and want your computer do all the boring bits like working out cable schedules, tracking changes, finding errors, updating off-sheets, labels etc. tvCAD regards your drawings as your principal database, it doesn’t hold you to ransom with a database you’re locked out of and can’t even see, it’s all yours.
 If you take away tvCAD you still have all your drawings exactly as you made them, all of your reports, and all of your information, even your existing database is all yours.
 If you leave tvCAD you will just have to do all of the boring bits yourself and find all your errors yourself.
 The tvCAD database is a standard SQLite database.
 It’s your data, so tvCAD won’t hide it from you.

-I have been working on the idea of tvCAD since before 2007 (yes, really, that long).
-I have been using it for a few years now and I have evolved a whole host of workflows and features in that time.
+I have been working on tvCAD since before 2007 (yes, really, that long).
+I use it myself in my day-job as a CAD bloke. tvCAD has evolved a whole host of workflows and features in that time.
+It’s a very mature bit of software (more than 1,700 Git commits, if that means anything to you).